Taniya-Bhalla/Workforce-Attrition-Analysis/README.md

 ## Project Overview

-This project presents an interactive HR analytics dashboard developed to analyze employee attrition patterns and identify workforce risk hotspots at Palo Alto Networks.
+This project presents an interactive HR analytics dashboard developed to analyze employee attrition patterns and identify workforce risk hotspot at Palo Alto Networks.

 The dashboard transforms employee HR data into interactive visual